• Skip to primary navigation

 1. To begin, saute the onion.
 Put 1 tablespoon of butter into a large stockpot and melt over medium heat.
 Add 1 large, chopped yellow onion and saute until it starts to become translucent.
 It should take 2-3 minutes.

-2. Next add seasonings and boil.
+2. Next, add seasonings and boil.
 Stir in 8 cloves of diced garlic, 2 tablespoons Old Bay seasoning, 2 tablespoons Cajun seasoning, 4 whole bay leaves, the juice of 1 large lemon, 1 teaspoon salt, 1 teaspoon pepper, and 16 cups of water.
 Bring it all to a boil over medium-high heat.

 4. Finally, add the corn, seafood, and meat.
-When the potatoes are starting to get tender, drop in 4 ears of quartered sweet corn and 14 ounces sliced, smoked sausage.
+When the potatoes are starting to get tender, drop in 4 ears of quartered sweet corn and 14 ounces of sliced, smoked sausage.
 Add another 5 minutes of cooking time.

 1. Saute the garlic and onion.
 Heat a skillet on medium heat.
 Put ½ cup butter in and wait for it to melt.
 Dice ½ a yellow onion and add it to the pan.
 Saute for 2-3 minutes before adding 1 tablespoon minced garlic.
 Continue to cook for another minute.